Skip to Main Content

 Fellowships

-The Ransom Center will award up to 60 research fellowships for its 2024–25 program.
+The Ransom Center will award 50 research fellowships for its 2025–26 program.
 Please view the individual residency types within the application instructions to determine the qualifications for each.
-We offer funding to postdoctoral scholars, doctoral candidates, independent researchers, and scholars with master’s degrees who have had significant involvement in academic research.
+We offer funding to graduate students including doctoral candidates, current and former academic faculty at any level of career, and independent researchers such as journalists and artists, who require archival research at the Center for their projects.

 • Ransom Center Fellowship Program & Guidelines